lbeder/slowkey/OPTIMIZATION.md

 Pushing clocks/voltages for long stretches can reduce stability.
 If speed/latency isn’t critical, prefer conservative, stock settings.
 Use the slowkey stability-test command to test concurrent task (instance) limitations and stability.

+## Parallel Creation with Serial Enforcement (Daisy-Chaining)

+To speed up creation while preserving serial time for decryption:

+1. Run multiple instances across multiple machines (in a secure environment).

+2. Take the output of instance A and encrypt the next set of starting parameters (password+salt) with it (either using an external encryption app or using the slowkey 'secrets' command).

+3. Repeat the chaining for A→B→C→… so the final key depends on the whole chain.

+Ten instances created in parallel over 1 week can force ~10 weeks of serial effort to re-derive, because the decryptor must process the chain sequentially.

 ## Monitoring & Useful Tools

 These help you observe frequency, temps, throttling, and stability (some may already be pre-installed in your distro):